 The Multilingual Bibliographic Structure activity is designed to leverage the multilingual content of WorldCat, the world's largest network of library content and services, so that bibliographic information can be presented in the preferred language and script of the user.
-This project is experimenting with mining the data from all associated bibliographic records within a workset, tagging the language of each textual data element and making it possible to construct the display from all available data in the workset in the preferred language and script of the user.
+This project is experimenting with mining the data from bibliographic records representing works and their translations, parsing the data elements into linked data statements (with the language of each textual data element), and filling some gaps with data from Wikidata.

 OCLC is also generating work-translation ("expression level") records—including the translated title and translator with links to the original work and the author—and adding them to VIAF (Virtual International Authority File), flagged as "xR".

-- Karen Smith-Yoshimura's presentation at the OCLC Asia Pacific Regional Council Conference 4 December 2015: Moving Towards True Multilingualism: Leveraging Global Cooperation Through WorldCat
+- Moving Towards True Multilingualism: Leveraging Global Cooperation Through WorldCat

 - Hangingtogether.org blog post: Multilingual WorldCat represented by translations

 - Hangingtogether.org blog post: Challenges posed by translations

 Identifying the records representing translations will enable presenting a work in the user's preferred language, where available.
 This work will also enable us to gain a better understanding of the extent information is shared across cultures, e.g., the percentage of non-English works representing translations of English works, and vice-versa.

 Work-translation xR records continue to be added to VIAF.